chrisgrieser/shimmering-obsidian/documentation/Breaking Changes.md

 # Breaking Changes

-## New Features in version 2.0
-The features new to version 2.0 are listed in the [Feature Overview section of the README](https://github.com/chrisgrieser/shimmering-obsidian/blob/main/README.md#feature-overview) with a 🆕 emoji.

 ## New Requirement
 ⚠️ __The [Metadata Extractor Plugin](https://github.com/kometenstaub/metadata-extractor) is now a hard requirement that needs to be installed — without it, you will not be able to use this plugin anymore.__ The plugin allows Alfred to access various internal data like tags, aliases, and headings which third-party apps normally would not be able to do.
 (It also greatly increases the speed of this workflow!)

-❗️ After installation, you need to create the metadata once before you can use the Alfred-based Quick Switcher: Run `opdate → Manually Refresh Metadata` to do so.
+❗️ After installation, you need to run the `osetup` command once.
+You are prompted to select the vault you want to control and Obsidian will restart.
+Then you are ready to go!

 ## Metadata Extractor Configuration
 - **⚠️ Do not change any of the default values how the metadata extractor names its output files and where they are placed — otherwise this workflow won't be able to find them.**